 A Few Words

 Hello, and welcome to my site.
 I am many things.
-I am a Reformed Presbyterian, a husband, a father, and a software engineer by trade.
+I am a Reformed Presbyterian, a father, and a software engineer by trade.
 I love spending boring time with my family, gaming, cycling, and writing.
 I built this website, firstly, as a location for some of my writing and random musings as well as a place to offer my services to the public.

 A few places i've